JMayor10/Portafolio/README.md

 # Juan D. Mayor-Nunez – Business & Data Analyst Portfolio

-Welcome to my data and business analysis portfolio.
-I’m a Business Technology Management (BTM) student at Seneca Polytechnic with professional experience in sales strategy, customer analytics, and cloud tools.
-I’m passionate about turning data into business insights.
+Thank you for checking out my data and business analysis portfolio.
+I'm studying Business Technology Management at Seneca Polytechnic and have practical experience in sales strategy, customer analytics, and cloud tools.
+I like using data to uncover business insights.

-Currently, I work at **Specsavers** and have previously worked at **Best Buy Express**, where I applied analytics to improve performance and sales outcomes.
-This portfolio showcases real-world projects using tools like **Power BI**, **Python**, **Azure**, and **Excel**.
+I work at Specsavers now and used to work at Best Buy Express, where I used analytics to improve performance and sales.
+In this portfolio, you can see real-world projects using tools like Power BI, Python, Azure, and Excel.
 ---

 ## About Me

 - Bachelor of Commerce – Business Technology Management (Seneca Polytechnic, 2027)
 - Based in Toronto, ON
 - Trilingual: Spanish (native), English (fluent), Mandarin (beginner)
--  Seeking internships or part-time opportunities in **data analysis**, **business intelligence**, or **finance analytics**
+- I'm looking for internships or part-time jobs in data analysis, business intelligence, or finance analytics.
--  Strong focus on KPIs, dashboards, market behavior, and compliance
+- I focus on KPIs, dashboards, market trends, and compliance in my work.

 ---

 ##  Technical & Business Skills

 - **Data Tools**: Power BI, Excel, Python (Pandas, Matplotlib), SQL
 - **Cloud**: Microsoft Azure (App Service, SQL Database, Blob Storage, Bot Service)
-- **Business Analysis**: KPI tracking, A/B testing insights, inventory forecasting, churn analysis
+- **Business Analysis**: I track KPIs, analyze A/B tests, forecast inventory, and study churn.
-- **Soft Skills**: Client communication, cross-functional collaboration, agile workflows
+- **Soft Skills**: I communicate with clients, work with different teams, and use agile workflows.
 ---

 ##  Featured Projects

 ### 🟩 [Market Basket Analysis](https://github.com/JMayor10/Sano_Freco)
 **Python | Association Rules**
-Analyzed shopping behavior to identify commonly paired products.
-Potential applications in bundling, promotions, and upselling.
+I analyzed shopping habits to find products that people often buy together.
+This helps with bundling, promotions, and upselling.

 ---

 ### 🟨 [Investment Portfolio Tracker](#)
 **Python | Pandas | Matplotlib**
-Tracked and visualized performance of stocks, bonds, and mutual funds.
-Provided financial insights and historical return comparisons.
+I tracked and visualized the performance of stocks, bonds, and mutual funds.
+I also shared financial insights and compared past returns.

 ---

 ### 🟦 [Sales Performance Dashboard – ](#)
 **Power BI | Excel | Retail KPIs**
-Visualized daily and monthly sales, team performance, and stock movement.
-Resulted in 70% faster decision-making and better inventory planning.
+I created visuals for daily and monthly sales, team results, and stock movement.
+This made decisions 70% faster and improved inventory planning.

 ---

 ### 🟧 [Azure E-commerce Web App](#)
 **Azure App Services | SQL | Cloud Hosting**
-Deployed a cloud-based storefront prototype with scalable backend infrastructure and secure data storage.
+I built and launched a cloud-based storefront prototype with a scalable backend and secure data storage.
 ---

 ### 🟪 [Chatbot with Azure Bot Service](#)
 **Azure Bot | QnA Maker | Customer Service Automation**
-Created a functional chatbot to handle product FAQs and customer queries, improving response speed and user experience.
+I created a chatbot that answers product FAQs and customer questions.
+This sped up response times and improved the user experience.

 ---

 ### 🟥 [Data Privacy Compliance Audit](#)
 **Excel | Audit Templates | Legal Frameworks**
-Assessed business compliance with data regulations.
-Delivered a gap report with actionable recommendations to reduce privacy risks.
+I checked if the business followed data regulations and wrote a report with steps to reduce privacy risks.

 ---